marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

 The `serializeJSON` function returns a JavaScript object, not a JSON String.
-The plugin should probably have been called `serializeObject` or similar, but those plugins already existed.
+The plugin should probably have been called `serializeObject` or similar, but that plugin name was already taken.

 To convert into a JSON String, use the `JSON.stringify` method, that is available on all major [new browsers](http://caniuse.com/json).
 If you need to support very old browsers, just include the [json2.js](https://github.com/douglascrockford/JSON-js) polyfill (as described on [stackoverfow](http://stackoverflow.com/questions/191881/serializing-to-json-in-jquery)).